 Beware of companies advertising tile as porcelain when it is actually a white body ceramic.
 It’s unethical, but it does happen.
 It is important to watch handling of the material.
 There may be several broken pieces within a box during transportation due to the length of the porcelain tiles.
 All tile is more durable after it is installed versus as loose pieces, therefore they still needs to be handled with care until installed.

 There are 4 main types of porcelains, shown in the chart below this is a side angle portrait of tile.
-The through body porcelain is the most preferred because the color is uniform throughout, so if there were a chip you wouldn’t notice it.
+The through body porcelain is the most preferred because the color is uniform throughout, so chips and normal wear and tear are less noticable.

 Just as with paper printing capability there is high resolution and low resolution printing.
 All the good quality wood-look tiles will use High Definition inkjet technology.
 Without this high resolution printing, you will see some more pixels in the graphic on the tile, and it tends to be blurry.
 Second to HD printing, there is Roto Printing, which is produced with a roller system.
 These tiles tend to be the same repeated image every piece.